httk-system/puppet-setups-control/README.md

 8. A small example infrastructure configuration is provided in `hiera/common.yaml`.
    This is primary file to edit to create your configuration.

-9. Modify the dependency modules to include the external repositories you need, plus you likely want to have your own setup and module repositories.
+9. Modify the dependency modules to include the external repositories you need.

 10. Commit the changes with a signature (important!):
     ```